ec-jrc/re3gistry/README.md

 * [Administrator manual](documentation/administrator-manual.md)
 * [Developer manual](documentation/developer-manual.md)

-> Get [registered and subscribe](https://joinup.ec.europa.eu/collection/are3na/solution/re3gistry/authenticate-to-join)to the [Re3gistry solution](https://joinup.ec.europa.eu/collection/are3na/solution/re3gistry/about) in Joinup to get all updates about the software.
+> Get [registered and subscribe](https://joinup.ec.europa.eu/collection/are3na/solution/re3gistry/authenticate-to-join) to the [Re3gistry solution](https://joinup.ec.europa.eu/collection/are3na/solution/re3gistry/about) in Joinup to get all updates about the software.

 ## Acknowledgements